Fourier Transform Calculator

 Frequency Spectrum Visualization

-What is Fourier Transform Calculator?
+What is this Fourier Transform Calculator for?

 The Fourier Transform is a mathematical operation that decomposes a time-domain signal into its constituent frequencies, revealing the amplitude and phase of each frequency component.
 It is the foundation of modern signal processing, audio analysis, vibration monitoring, image compression, and communications engineering.